 October 22, 2011, is National Pit Bull Awareness Day – the perfect opportunity to make a difference for pit bulls.
 We are asking all pit bull lovers to take the StubbyDog National Pit Bull Awareness Day two-part challenge:

-Resources page you can find examples of the many different ways you can get involved from volunteering at a local shelter, to organizing your own pit bull pride parade.
+On our Resources page you can find examples of the many different ways you can get involved from volunteering at a local shelter, to organizing your own pit bull pride parade.
 There are also instructions to making your own press release.

 We are encouraging our entire community to contact their local media.
 We help you through the process by supplying you with our press release and handy tips for speaking to the media.